openharmony/docs/en/application-dev/napi/napi-guidelines.md

     uv_queue_work(
         loop,
         work,
         // This callback is executed in another common thread to process tasks asynchronously.
 After the callback is complete, execute the next callback.
-In this scenario, the callback does not need to execute any task.
+In this scenario, this callback does not need to execute any task.
         [](uv_work_t* work) {},
         // This callback is executed in the JS thread bound to env.
         [](uv_work_t* work, int status) {